Ipparhos/MLOps_assignement/README.md

    &emsp; $ docker compose up

 -Then we can run some tests for our code in the Jupyter environment which is <br />
+more interactive.<br />
-more interactive.
-To access Jupyter we open our port localhost:8888.
+-To access Jupyter we open our port localhost:8888.
 -There we have to upload from our local files the notebook.ipynb and cvas_data.csv.

 -To run our final code which performs the feature engineering we run the